Find the Mistake

 Voluntary Correction Program:

 Under VCP, correction is the same as described above under “Corrective action.”
-If the plan is not under audit, Employer I may make a VCP submission.
-Consider, using Form 14568, Model VCP Compliance Statement, including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs.
-Include Forms 8950 and 8951.
-Beginning in 2018, the user fee for VCP submissions is generally based upon the current value of all IRAs that are associated with the SEP plan.
-For example, if the value is between $0 and $500,000, the user fee is $1,500.
+If the plan is not under audit, Employer I may make a VCP submission via the Pay.gov website following the procedures set forth in Revenue Procedure 2019-19, Section 11.
+Consider, using Form 14568, Model VCP Compliance Statement (PDF), including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs (PDF).
+User fees for VCP submissions are generally based upon the current value of all IRAs that are associated with the SEP plan.
+For example, if the value is between $0 and $500,000, the user fee is $1,500 if the submission is made in 2019.
+User fees may change in subsequent years.
 If the value of all IRAs exceeds $500,000, the user fee will be higher.

 If the mistake includes excess amounts contributed to the employees' IRAs associated with the SEP, the employer must use VCP if the employer wishes to allow the excess amounts to remain in the affected participants’ IRAs.
 If this correction method is used, a special additional payment of at least 10% of the excess amount will apply.
 This is in addition to the VCP submission user fee.

 Audit Closing Agreement Program: